hayden-xyz/My-Modpacks/README.md

 # My Modpacks

-This repo exists for the sole purpose of me updating the pack
+This repo exists for the sole purpose of updating my modpacks

 <!--<b>I DO NOT claim copyright over any of the files distributed with the Modpack.